sleeprite/rudis/docs/src/docs/commands/string/get.md

 # GET

-The Rudis Get command is used to obtain the value of a specified key.
-If the key does not exist, return nil.
-If the value stored in the key is not of string type, an error is returned.
+Get the value of.
+If the key does not exist the special value is returned.
+An error is returned if the value stored at is not a string, because only handles string values.

 ## Syntax